sparkdotfi/sparklend-advanced/README.md

 [SPETHExchangeRateOracle](https://github.com/marsfoundation/sparklend-advanced/blob/master/src/SPETHExchangeRateOracle.sol): Provides spETH/USD by multiplying the spETH (ERC-4626) exchange rate by ETH/USD.
 Used for: spETH market

+[WEETHRatioOracle](https://github.com/marsfoundation/sparklend-advanced/blob/master/src/WEETHRatioOracle.sol): Provides eETH/ETH by dividing the weETH/ETH price by the weETH exchange rate.
+Used for: KillSwitch monitoring

 [MorphoUpgradableOracle](https://github.com/marsfoundation/sparklend-advanced/blob/master/src/MorphoUpgradableOracle.sol): Allows Spark Governance to change an oracle for Morpho Blue markets.
 Planned to be used in Morpho Blue.

 ### Custom Interest Rate Strategies